what is a working museum?

 Sturgeon’s Mill started it’s rebirth in the early 1990’s as “The Sturgeon’s Mill Restoration Project.”
 This abandoned sawmill was an almost 100 year old accumulation of rusting machines, steam engines, hand tools, old trucks and wagons plus receipts of transactions and canceled pay checks that miraculously had never been discarded, dismantled or sold.

 In the early 1990’s a core group of seven former mill-workers and historians began the process of restoring the mill piece by piece; repairing, rebuilding and getting this rare steam powered sawmill running.
 Today, two decades later our sawmill runs on steam with 60 enthusiastic volunteer crew members that operate the mill and conduct tours at our saw milling demonstration runs on four summer weekends each year.
-The Saturday and Sunday run dates for 2017 are May 6-7, June 17-18, September 16-17th and October 14-15th.

 When one visits our working museum they get all of the information that a static museum provides.
 Pictures, displays and guided tours but here at Sturgeon’s mill you actually get to see up close the engines, machines, hand-tools in use and you get to see the crew-members working in concert with these ancient machines.